VirtoCommerce/vc-module-elastic-search-8/README.md

-# Virto Commerce Elastic Search 8.x Module Preview version
+# Virto Commerce Elastic Search 8.x Module (Preview

 ## Overview

-This is a preview version of VirtoCommerce Elastic Search 8.x module that uses the new .NET client for Elasticsearch.
-The module implements Elasticsearch CRUD operations defined in `ISeachProvider` interface but since it's a preview version some features might not work.
+The Virto Commerce Elastic Search module implements the ISearchProvider defined in the VirtoCommerce Search module.
+It leverages the Elasticsearch engine to store indexed documents.

+The module supports the following Elasticsearch deployment options:
+* Standalone Elasticsearch 8.x
+* Elastic Cloud 8.x

+## Features
+* New .NET client for Elasticsearch
+* Semantic Search (Preview)

 ## Know Limitations & Issues
 * Catalog object serialization via "Store serialized catalog objects in the index" platform settings is not implemented.
 Document field "__object" will not be indexed.